 As well as being fun, relaxing and offering the opportunity for highly personalised learning, Art also offers a heavy bias toward coursework, enabling a significant percentage of marks to be attained outside of the time pressures of formal examinations.
 Creative subjects are now preferred pre-requisites for many university degrees.
 Ideally a wide skill set, including the arts, will best prepare pupils for future academic study and employability.
 Fine motor skills, co-ordination, self-discipline and the ability to present work well are just some of the skills addressed though an Art GCSE course.
-These along with creativity, critical thinking and problem-solving skills all equip young people for the future workplace.
+These along with creativity, critical thinking and problem-solving skills all equip young people for the future workplace

 The Fine Art GCSE option allows pupils to make creative artworks in a variety of different ways, without being confined to one type of art.
-The following media may be used:

-- Painting, drawing, collage and mixed-media

-- Analogue and digital photography including Photoshop
+The following media may be used: Painting, drawing, collage and mixed-media, digital photography including Photoshop, ceramics, and print making.

-- Ceramics

-- Textiles

-- Print making: Lino, etching, mono and screen printing

 At the start of 4th Form the emphasis is on learning new techniques, developing research skills and experimenting with different materials and processes.
 In the latter stages of 4th Form and moving on to 5th Form, a more independent line of enquiry is encouraged, and pupils explore their own ideas in their preferred method of working.
-This could be two-dimensional or three-dimensional with pupils deciding upon the best way of conveying their ideas visually.
+This could be two dimensional or threedimensional with pupils deciding upon the best way of conveying their ideas visually.